Sleep Apnea Treatment in Denton, TX

 Causes of Sleep Apnea

 There are several causes of sleep apnea and there’s often more than one contributing factor to the development of sleep apnea.
-It’s important to remember that sleep apnea can affect people of all ages and body types, though being older and overweight increases your chances.
+It’s important to remember sleep apnea can affect people of all ages and body types, though being older and overweight increases your chances.

 How to Treat Sleep Apnea